-The plot of the fantastic blockbuster "The Fifth Element", is built on the legend that there are five elements that are able to protect the world from the threat of Absolute Evil.
+The plot of the fantastic blockbuster "The Fifth Element", is built on the legend that there are five elements that can protect the world from the threat of Absolute Evil.

-Every five thousand years, doors open between measurements and dark forces tend to disrupt the existing harmony.
-Evil in the form of a heated mass, endowed with intelligence, is approaching the Earth.
-It can be defeated only by bringing together the four elements and adding to them the mysterious fifth element.
+Every five thousand years, doors open between measurements, and dark forces disrupt the existing harmony.
+Evil, in the form of a heated mass, endowed with intelligence, is approaching the Earth.
+It can be defeated only by bringing together the four elements and adding the mysterious fifth element.

 Aliens, taking these 5 elements from Earth for storage before the First World War, are trying to return them to earthlings.
 However, the dark forces are trying to prevent this.

 Throughout the film, the main characters, led by Korben Dallas (Bruce Willis), are trying to find and return all the elements to the Ancient Temple.

 Four elements are enclosed in magical stones.
 They symbolize the elements:

 - The fire

 And if you take a closer look, the four elements are enclosed in stones in the form of polyhedrons — regular triangular prisms.